Vladimir-In/Coursera-Getting-and-Cleaning-Data/README.md

 Labels of activities from files test_y.txt and train_y.txt are replaced by activity names.
 Selection of variables is based on feature names and descriptions.

-Final operations (grouping, calculating average) is performed with dplyr package methods
+Final operations (grouping, calculating average) is performed with dplyr package methods (group_by and summarize_each).

 The resulting data set is saved in file cleaned_data_set.txt.

-See also: Codebook.
+See also:
+Codebook for data information;
+run_analysis.R script;
+cleaned_data_set.txt as an example of script work result.